functionless/eventual-website/docs/reference/unit-testing.md

 expect(result).toEqual("expected output");
 ```

-### Mock an Task's dependencies
+### Mock a task's dependencies

 To test the interactions of the myTask task with external dependencies, such as APIs or databases, you can use mocking libraries like Jest.

-For example, given an task, `myTask`, that imports and calls a function, `sendRequest`:
+For example, given a task, `myTask`, that imports and calls a function, `sendRequest`:

 ```ts
 import { sendRequest } from "./my-api";